By Julian Patrick

 Let’s take a look at a top down view of a constructional hearth:

 The shaded area is the constructional hearth.
-Essentially the constructional hearth should project a minimum of 500mm into the room and be wider than the recess by 150mm within the room (again - if your whole floor is concrete then no need to even get your tape measure out).
+Essentially the constructional hearth should project a minimum of 500mm into the room and be wider than the recess by 150mm within the room (again - if your whole floor is 5" thick concrete then no need to even get your tape measure out).

-What if your constructional hearth within your fireplace recess is a little shy of the required amount?
+But what if your constructional hearth within your fireplace recess is a little shy of the required amount?
 What happens if somebody has taken half of it away?
 This happens!
 Well, it depends.
 It depends on the stove you are going to install.
 If your stove is allowed to have a 12mm hearth "and the manufacturer allows it" then you do not have to worry about the constructional hearth being up to scratch.
 In such a situation the manufacturer is saying "we are happy that the constructional hearth is not required as long as your Visual Warning area is of the correct size and thickness (12mm)".
 This is covered in Building Regs by Doc J Note 2.27 in that any hearth can be adjusted to suit the particular appliance.
 Using this as a basis it is fine to use a 12mm sheet within a fireplace recess if the constructional hearth is of inadequate materials or dimensions.
 It is also covered by HETAS in Bulletin 13.
 If you wish to buy one of our stoves and require this confirmation just ask us (we already have this confirmation for all "12mm hearth stoves" by Arrow, Arada, Hamlet, Ekol, Saltfire and Dik Geurts).
 If your stove is not allowed to have a 12mm thick hearth then you have no choice - you have to make your constructional hearth up to spec.
 I have known some installers lay down a Visual Warning Area big enough to cover all sins - and then nobody knows what's underneath!

 Yes it is odd that the rules for "inside a fireplace recess" are more stringent than for stoves in other parts of the room.
 I can see why the rules are like this - somebody might later take the stove out and start using the fireplace for an open fire and then the regs make sense.